MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 Getting to 99% Modelling Quality

-You’ll see a Modelling Quality score at the end of your backtest report.
-If it says 90%, you’re using the standard data that comes with MT4.
-To hit that 99% modelling quality mark, you need to bring in real, historical tick data from an outside source.
+The Modelling Quality score appears at the end of every backtest.
+If it says 90%, you're using standard MT4 data.
+To hit 99%, you need real historical tick data from an external source.

 Step-by-Step: How to Run a Backtest in MT4